petermmuiruri/create-apachevh/README.md

 - `create-apachevh host.link`

-You can specify multiple host as a list of arguments.
+You can specify multiple host as a list of arguments separated by space.

 ### About